Catholic College Wodonga

 Catholic College Wodonga is a co-educational Catholic school in Wodonga, Victoria, Australia, catering for students from Years 7 through to 12.

 Founded by the Wodonga Catholic Parish in 1979, the College's aim is to find "Life in Jesus" and to continue the work of the Sisters of Mercy in educating young people for a range of pathways in life.
 Catholic College Wodonga is part of Catholic Education Wodonga (CEW), a division of Catholic Education Sandhurst.

 Because of this association students are often streamed from the three Catholic primary schools which make up the rest of CEW.
-These feeder schools are St. Monicas Primary School, St. Augustines Primary School and St Francis of Assisi Primary School.
+These feeder schools are St. Monica's Primary School, St. Augustine's Primary School and St Francis of Assisi Primary School.